EsotericSoftware/kryo/README.md

 ## New in relase 2.24.0

 The 2.24.0 release fixes many reported issues and improves stability and performance.
 It also introduces a new feature: [annotations](#class-fields-annotations) that can be used to indicate which serializer should be used for a given field of a class.

+See [ChangeLog](https://github.com/EsotericSoftware/kryo/blob/master/CHANGES.md) for more details about this release.

 ## Overview